fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 	// type is a slice of slices.
 	GetAccessTokenOptionsForCluster(cluster string) ([][]Option, error)

-	// NewRESTConfig takes a cluster resource name and returns a RESTConfig
-	// that can be used to authenticate with the Kubernetes API server.
+	// NewRESTConfig returns a RESTConfig that can be used to authenticate
-	// The access tokens are used for looking up connection details like
+	// with the Kubernetes API server.
+The access tokens are used for looking
-	// the API server address and CA certificate data, and for accessing
+	// up connection details like the API server address and CA certificate
-	// the cluster API server itself via the IAM system of the cloud provider.
+	// data, and for accessing the cluster API server itself via the IAM
-	// If it's just a single token or multiple, it depends on the provider.
+	// system of the cloud provider.
+If it's just a single token or multiple,
-	NewRESTConfig(ctx context.Context, cluster string,
+	// it depends on the provider.
-		accessTokens []Token, opts ...Option) (*RESTConfig, error) }
+	NewRESTConfig(ctx context.Context, accessTokens []Token, opts ...Option) (*RESTConfig, error) }
 ```